mmcgrana/fleetdb.org/docs/server_cli.markdown

     -t <num>    Maximum number of worker threads (default: 100)
     -h          Print this help and exit.

-For example, to start a server that writes to a file at `demo.db`, use:
+For example, to start a server that writes to a file at `demo.fdb`, use:

-    $ java -cp fleetdb-server.jar fleetdb.server -f demo.db
+    $ java -cp fleetdb-standalone.jar fleetdb.server -f demo.fdb

 You may also want to specify extra JVM options.
 For example, to run FleetDB in a "server" mode JVM with 2 gigabytes of heap space:

-    $ java -server -Xmx2g -cp fleetdb-server.jar fleetdb.server -f demo.db
+    $ java -server -Xmx2g -cp fleetdb-standalone.jar fleetdb.server -f demo.fdb